jasny/auth/docs/context.md

+---
+layout: default
+title: Context
+nav_order: 4
+---

 Context
 ---

-By default authorization is global, aka application-wide.
-However it's possible to set an authz context like an organization, team, or board.
+By default, authorization is global, aka application-wide.
+However, it's possible to set an authz context like an organization, team, or board.
 Rather than checking if a user is an admin in the application, you'd verify is the user is an admin of the organization.